 Each Division of the Office is overseen by a member of the Senior Management Team.
 The Units and Sections in each Division are managed by members of the Management Board and staffed with people with different skills and backgrounds.
-A detailed description of the work of each of the divisions of the Office is available on our website, https://www.dppireland.ie/about-us/our-organisation.
+A detailed description of the work of each of the Divisions of the Office is available on our website: About Us - Our Office.